Prospective transfer students should visit our Transfer Students page for an overview of the admissions process.

 Step 3: Test

-Take the High School Placement Testing on a Saturday in mid-January.
+Take the High School Placement Test in early January.
 You must pre-register several weeks before the test date.

 Step 4: Recommendations

+Send requests for recommendation letters from current school employees.
 Recommendations are due by the February deadline.
-All recommendation forms will be filled out electronically through our online application.
+All recommendation forms will be filled out electronically through our online application portal.
 Please give your school officials plenty of time to complete and return to Carondelet Admissions.

 Step 5: Interview

-Parent and student interviews are held on a Saturday in February on our Carondelet campus.
+Come to campus for your scheduled interview.
+Parent and student interviews are held on a Saturday in February for all prospective 8th-grade families.
 Our Admissions team will reach out in January with an appointment time between 8:00 AM - 12:00 PM.
-Interviews last a total of 30 minutes—15 minutes with the student and 15 minutes with the parents/guardians and student.
+Interviews last a total of 30 minutes - 15 minutes with the student and 15 minutes with the parents/guardians and student.

 Step 6: Decision